-7.3 Voluntary Planning Agreement
+7.3 Heritage Funding

-Funding for heritage conservation can be provided through a voluntary planning agreement.
-In this instance a Voluntary Planning Agreement is proposed to ensure the consolidation as well as the ongoing conservation and relationship to the Working Heritage Master Plan Vision for the overall Estate and the Working Heritage Business Plan envisaged for the enlarged and consolidated Central Precinct.
+Heritage funding can be provide though a planning agreement which is voluntary.
+In this instance a Planning Agreement Agreement is proposed to ensure its ongoing conservation and relation to the Working Heritage Masterplan envisaged for the overall Estate and the Working Heritage Business Plan envisaged for the Central Precinct.